ibm-cloud-docs/BlockStorage/expandable_block_storage.md

 copyright:
   years: 2014, 2017
-lastupdated: "2017-12-14"
+lastupdated: "2017-12-15"

 ---
 {:new_window: target="_blank"}
 {:shortdesc: .shortdesc}

-# Expandable File Share Capacity
+# Expandable Block Storage Capacity

 With this new feature, our current {{site.data.keyword.blockstoragefull}} users are able to expand the size of their existing {{site.data.keyword.blockstorageshort}} in GB increments up to 12 TB on the fly, without the need to create a duplicate or manually  migrate data to a larger volume.
 There is no outage or lack of access to the storage while the resize is taking place.